Can the holidays cause a heart attack?

 • If you experience symptoms, be sure to communicate those to your family or friends.

 • Get prompt care.
-Put your heart first and don’t delay care in fear of missing holiday celebrations.
+Put your heart first and don’t delay care in fear of missing holiday season celebrations.

-Hands-only CPR can save a life
+Hands-Only CPR can save a life

 Should someone near you show signs of a heart attack, call 911.
 Emergency medical services can begin treatment en route to the hospital.
-Also, know how to save a life by learning hands-only CPR.
+Also, know how to save a life by learning Hands-Only CPR.

 According to the American Heart Association, immediate CPR can double or triple the chance of survival.
 Follow these two steps if you see a teen or adult who suddenly collapses and isn’t breathing: